DevikaBhandary25/Disease-Prediction-System/README.md

 ## Results

--The Disease Prediction System was successfully implemented using Machine Learning algorithms and healthcare symptom datasets.
+- The Disease Prediction System was successfully implemented using Machine Learning algorithms and healthcare symptom datasets.

 - The system analyzed patient symptoms and predicted the most probable diseases with high accuracy and reliability.